drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 - It should also describe the testing methodologies, project management practices, and quality assurance processes.

 ### 6. Budget:
 The development of the academic course registration system for 30,000 users within a year will involve various costs, including hardware, software, personnel, and testing.
-The budget for this project is estimated at RM 1,300,000, as outlined below:
+The budget for this project is estimated at **RM 1,300,000**, as outlined below:

 - **Hardware Costs: RM 400,000** <br>
 This includes the cost of servers, storage, networking equipment, and other hardware required to support the system.
 This cost will vary depending on the specific hardware configuration chosen, but it is essential to ensure that the system can handle the expected number of users and data volume.